Arize-ai/phoenix/MIGRATION.md

 With authentication enabled, all API and UI access will be gated with credentials or API keys.
 Because of this, you will encounter some down time so please plan accordingly.

+Phoenix 5 also fully de-couples instrumentation from the Phoenix package.
+All instrumentation should be installed and run via the OpenInference package.
+This allows for more flexibility in instrumentation and allows Phoenix to focus on its core functionality.

 ### Enabling Authentication

 To get started, simply set two environment variables for your deployment: